-While discussing issues which carry enormous ethical and medical weight, AAPLOG believes it to be important to carefully define terms and explain their essential differences (Figure 1), especially since those differences have not been well taught in typical medical education.
+While discussing issues which carry enormous ethical and medical weight, AAPLOG believes it to be important to carefully define terms and explain their essential differences (see Figure 1), especially since those differences have not been well taught in typical medical education.
 This document proposes to outline the most common ways that pregnancy ends in order to establish a clear framework for evaluating the ethics of the actions around the conclusion of pregnancy.
-We seek to guide ways in which medical providers can respond to pregnancy complications both "medically and morally in light of the inviolable dignity and right to life of both the mother and the unborn child2."
-The topics are arranged according to pregnancy outcome, since the term "outcome" is well known to healthcare providers and their patients.
+We seek to guide ways in which medical providers can respond to pregnancy complications both "medically and morally in light of the inviolable dignity and right to life of both the mother and the unborn child."1 The topics are arranged according to pregnancy outcome, since the term "outcome" is well known to healthcare providers and their patients.

-I. Spontaneous separation
+Spontaneous separation

-A. Spontaneous separation after the gestational age of neonatal viability
+Spontaneous separation after the gestational age of neonatal viability

 Spontaneous separation of fetus from mother after neonatal viability is the most familiar group of outcomes, and has historically been termed "parturition" or "live birth."
-This category includes both term (37+ weeks) and preterm deliveries (prior to 37 weeks), but all occur after 23-24 weeks with a potentially viable3 fetus.
-In their
+This category includes both term (37+ weeks) and preterm deliveries (prior to 37 weeks), but all occur after 23-24 weeks with a potentially viable fetus.
+Although the word "viable" is the subject of much equivocation itself, one common use is to denote the gestational age after which a could receive resuscitation neonate approaching a 50% chance of survival,